<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 • 300 BC – Spherical geometry

-The concept was compiled in a book named "spherics" by Greek astronomer Theodosius of Bithynia (169-100 BC) that amalgamates the earlier work by Euclid (325-265 BC) and Autolycus of Pitane (360-290 BC) on spherical astronomy.
+The notion was codified in a book titled "spherics" by Greek astronomer Theodosius of Bithynia (169-100 BC), which combines earlier work on spherical astronomy by Euclid (325-265 BC) and Autolycus of Pitane (360-290 BC).

-For astronomical mapping, it calculates areas and angles on spherical surfaces, such as a star or planetary positions.
+It estimates areas and angles on spherical surfaces used in astronomical mapping, such as star or planet locations.

 • 4th century BC:Geometric tools to measure, sketch, and build geometric forms and constructions, can be traced back to the ancient Egyptians and Greeks.